uvsmtid/common-salt-states/docs/pillars/readme.md

 ## Conventions to locate pillar documentation ##

-Documents under this directory provide documentation for corresponding elements in pillar data strucutre used by a given project.
+Documents under this directory provide documentation for corresponding elements in pillar data strucutre used by a given project_name.

 The pillar data structure corresponds one-to-one with this directory structure.